Coacher/vim-virtualenv/README.md

   `g:virtualenv#directory` to avoid unnecessary typing.

-* When a Vim session is started inside an active virtualenv, vim-virtualenv synchronizes the Vim internal python `sys.path` variable with the current virtualenv.
+* When a Vim session is started inside an active virtualenv, vim-virtualenv synchronizes Vim internal python `sys.path` variable with the current virtualenv.

 * Activate virtualenvs by path using `VirtualEnvActivate` command.